zxsted/reactor-graph/README.md

 # Graph API for Reactor

+_NOTE:_ This code is *experimental*.
+Please file issues in this repo, ask questions on the [Reactor mailing list](https://groups.google.com/forum/#!forum/reactor-framework), or post questions on StackOverflow with the tag `#projectreactor` to discuss this API.
+Don't consider anything you see here final or production-ready!
+You've been warned. :)

 Reactor's Graph API is inspired by the Directed Acyclic Graph [1] concept and provides a concise way to wire artibrary actions together based on different routing predicates based on custom logic or the presence of a specific type of Exception.

 ### How to use the Graph API